Natalie-A/simple-webapp-flask/README.md

 ### Security Measures

+- **Minimal Base Image**: The application uses a lightweight base image to reduce the attack surface.

+- **Non-Root User in Dockerfile**: The Flask application runs as a non-root user within the Docker container to minimize the risk of privilege escalation attacks.

+- **Non-Root User in Kubernetes Manifest**: The Kubernetes manifest specifies a non-root user and group ID for Pods, to restrict permissions and protecting the cluster from unauthorized access.

-- **Network Policies**: Implemented to restrict traffic between services and ensure that only authorized services can communicate with the Flask app.
+- **Network Policies**: Network policies are implemented to control traffic between services, ensuring that only authorized Pods can communicate with the Flask application.
-- **User and Group IDs**: The Flask app runs with specified user and group IDs to enhance security by following the principle of least privilege.

 # Flask Web App Deployment